mever-team/FairBench/docs/documentation/dimensions.md

 <button onclick="toggleCode('code3')" class="toggle-button">>></button>
 <b>Multidimensional</b><br>
-It is acceptable to have dimensions with different roles, such as multiple sensitive attributes and attribute values.
+It is acceptable to have dimensions with different nature, such as multiple sensitive attributes and attribute values.
 For example, mix in gender and age sensitive attributes in the same `Dimensions` object.